NotWoods/tigeroakes.com/content/_index.md

 I'm Tiger Oakes and I'm a software developer studying computer science at the University of British Columbia.
 I'm currently in the co-op program.
-I've previously interned as a web developer at [Google](/projects/google), [Yelp](/projects/yelp), and [more](/resume).
+I've previously interned as a developer at [Mozilla](/projects/mozilla), [Google](/projects/google), [Yelp](/projects/yelp), and [more](/resume).

 I started programming in secondary school and enjoyed it so much